zxwang-cloak/Proteocistromic/docs/software_versions_by_module.md

 # Software versions by module

-The table below summarizes the software versions explicitly mentioned in the manuscript STAR Methods table and mapped to the packaged code modules in this repository.
+The table below summarizes the software versions explicitly mentioned in the manuscript Methods table and mapped to the packaged code modules in this repository.

 ## Module 01 - ChIP-seq upstream analysis
 - FastQC 0.11.9